manyworldspod/manyworldspod.github.io/pages/about.md

 A rather ambitious goal is to travel to places like Chiapas and northeast Syria to conduct field reporting.
 This is not currently feasible, but it is something to work towards.
-In the near term, places closer to home like the Menominee forest in north Wisconsin are more imminently doable on a shoestring budget.
+However, there are places closer to home more imminently doable on a shoestring budget, like the Menominee forest in north Wisconsin.

 ## music